-IBSA, as a signatory of the World Anti-Doping Code, fully supports its purpose which is to:
+IBSA, as a signatory of the World Anti-Doping Code, fully supports the purpose of the code:

 - Protect the athlete's fundamental right to participate in doping-free sport and thus promote health, fairness and equality for athletes worldwide;